Paramount Tower Hotel & Residences

-Paramount Tower Hotel & Residences Dubai is a single 69-story mixed hotel and residential skyscraper located in Downtown Dubai, United Arab Emirates.
+Paramount Tower Hotel & Residences Dubai is a single 66-story mixed hotel and residential skyscraper located in Business Bay, United Arab Emirates.
 Construction began in 2016 and the contract was given to the China State Construction Engineering by DAMAC Properties.

 Building

 Hotel

 Floors 15 to 25 of the building are high-end hotels rooms inspired by Hollywood studios.

 Residential

 Floors 26 to 63 of the building are home to high-end residential units which feature "Paramount-standard" amenities and services.